vmware/dod-compliance-and-automation/vsphere/7.0/docs/known-issues.md

 Related issue: [#122](https://github.com/vmware/dod-compliance-and-automation/issues/122)

-In the check exmaple output "Audit Remote Host Enabled" should read "Audit Record Remote Transmission Active".
+In the check example output "Audit Remote Host Enabled" should read "Audit Record Remote Transmission Active".
 The fix steps are correct as is.

 **Workaround:**